chharvey/counterpoint/docs/reference/variables.md

 All **basic** variable names *must* start with an uppercase or lowercase letter or an underscore.
 The rest of the basic variable name may include letters, digits, and underscores.
 By convention, variables are named in *snake_case*, but it’s not required.
-Basic variable names cannot be any of the reserved keywords in the Solid language.
+Basic variable names cannot be any of the reserved keywords in Counterpoint.
 Variable names don’t have to be “basic” — we can write variables with [Unicode characters](#unicode-identifiers) as well.